 Here you can find answers to common questions about Zivoe, our features, and services.

-Zivoe is a real world asset (RWA) credit protocol that allows anyone who qualifies to gain tokenized exposure to the U.S. consumer lending market, an asset class historically favored by institutions for its strong risk-adjusted returns.
-By connecting stablecoin deposits to off-chain lending, Zivoe makes access to this segment of the credit market available to individuals for the first time, offering exposure to yield opportunities that were traditionally out of reach.
+Zivoe is a real world asset (RWA) credit protocol that allows anyone who qualifies to gain tokenized exposure to the private credit market, an asset class historically favored by institutions for its strong risk-adjusted returns.
+By connecting stablecoin deposits to off-chain lending, Zivoe makes access to this segment available to individuals, offering exposure to yield opportunities that were traditionally out of reach.

-As with all forms of private credit exposure, there are risks.
+Note, Zivoe only serves as a technology interface, and as with all forms of private credit exposure, there are risks.
 Borrower defaults, underwriting errors, and broader economic conditions can all impact loan performance.
-Liquidity is also a consideration, as withdrawals are tied to loan repayments.
-Zivoe mitigates these risks by working with Zinclusive, its lending partner, who is responsible for underwriting and originating loans.
-Capital is deployed into a broad set of U.S.-based consumer loans, offering meaningful diversification compared to protocols concentrated in a small number of business loans.
+Liquidity is also a consideration, as withdrawals are contingent on available liquidity.
+To mitigate these risks, Zivoe partners with established asset originators who handle underwriting and loan origination.

-Depositors mint zveUSD, Zivo's ERC-4626 vault token, by depositing stablecoins into the protocol.
-These funds are used off-chain to help fund consumer loans.
-As borrowers repay those loans with interest, capital flows back into the protocol and is automatically compounded into zveUSD, allowing depositors to passively earn real, on-chain yield backed by off-chain repayments.
+Depositors mint zVLT, Zivoe’s ERC-4626 vault token, by depositing stablecoins into the protocol.
+These funds are deployed off-chain into yield-generating private credit assets originated by Zivoe’s partners.
+Over time, interest and principal payments from these assets flow back on-chain and are automatically compounded into zVLT, allowing depositors to passively earn real, on-chain yield backed by private credit.

-Zivoe currently takes a 15% protocol fee on the net interest income generated from loan repayments.
+Zivoe currently takes a 15% protocol fee on the gross interest income generated from loan repayments.
 This fee supports ongoing operational costs, audits, and future development of the protocol.
-The remaining yield is distributed to zveUSD holders, allowing them to earn the full benefit of on-chain cash flows after expenses.
+The remaining yield is distributed to zVLT holders, allowing them to earn the full benefit of on-chain cash flows after expenses.

 Yes.
 Zivoe's smart contracts have been audited by Runtime Verification and Sherlock, two leading security firms in the blockchain industry.
 In addition to these audits, Zivoe employs continuous monitoring systems to track protocol activity, flag anomalies, and uphold operational security standards.